-- 1. Generate the basic instrumentation script. - 2.
+- 1. Copy-paste basic instrumentation script. - 2.
 Configure the script, if necessary for your solution. - 3.
 Add the script to your website.

-Generating the Instrumentation Script
+Copy-paste the Instrumentation Script

 This section is only for use in creating a standalone Tracker application that uses the native Web Engagement widgets.
 If you are using Genesys Widgets you must use the appropriate instrumentation script.